1egoman/biome/README.md

 Omitting a project name tells Biome to look in the current directory for a Biomefile.
 If found, the specified name will be used in place of the passed project name.

+- **Is there an easy way to tell which environment I'm in within a shell created by biome use?**
+Biome sets a few additional environment variables (see all with `env | grep BIOME`), one of them being `BIOME_PROJECT`.
+This contains the name of the current project that has been loaded from the environment.

 - **Do I have to install Biome globally?**
 No. Some choose to install Biome locally (in the root of the project), which makes the process of contributing easier for others.